MrEricL/bootcamp2019/day13/README.md

 ## Running Instructions

 Go to [day12](github.com/MrEricL/bootcamp2019/tree/master/day12) and use `node campus.js` to start the express server

-Run `yarn start` or `npm start` in your main directory
+Run `> yarn start` or `> npm start` in this main directory

 ## Disclaimer

-This enables CORS
+This enables CORS to access the API in the local host from day12